wangqiuoe/Utilities/PaperStarter/readme.md

 Use this project to start a new research paper.

 *Directories Needed*
-- Download the directory "PaperStarter", which contains the readme file that you are currently reading.
-- Download the directory "LaTeX" from the "Utilities" repository.
+The following directories should be downloaded from the "Utilities" repository.
+- PaperStarter
+- LaTeX

 *Environment Variables Needed*
 Environment variables for linux/unix based machines are typically set in a .bashrc file.